winkeung/C-Concepts/C_Concepts_Part3.md

 </pre>
 # **Array/Nested Array on Function Argument List: You Do Not Get Want You Want**

-Here nested array here is just a special case of array, it doesn't matter the element of the array is also array or other kind of object.
+Here nested array is just a special case of array, it doesn't matter the element of the array is also array or other kind of object.

 For example: